awsdocs/amazon-ecr-public-user-guide/doc_source/getting-started-cli.md

-# Using Amazon ECR with the AWS CLI<a name="getting-started-cli"></a>
+# Quick start: Publishing to Amazon ECR Public using the AWS CLI<a name="getting-started-cli"></a>

-The following steps walk you through the steps needed to push a container image to an Amazon ECR public repository for the first time using the Docker CLI and the AWS CLI\.
+This quick start guide walks you through the steps needed to create a Docker image, publish the image to a public repository, pull the image down from the Amazon ECR Public Gallery, and then clean up the resources using the Docker CLI and the AWS CLI\.

 For more information on the other tools available for managing your AWS resources, including the different AWS SDKs, IDE toolkits, and the Windows PowerShell command line tools, see [http://aws\.amazon\.com/tools/](http://aws.amazon.com/tools/)\.